alexeden/learning-kotlin/README.md

 To use it, mark a function that accepts a lambda using the inline keyword.

 If a function accepts lambdas as any arguments, mark it as `inline`.
 In only a few instances is it not possible. e.g. in a recursive funciton that accepts a lambda, since the result of inlining a fucntion would be an infinite loop of copying and pasting function bodies.
 But, in such cases, the compiler will let you know if it won't work.

+When an `inline` function is passed a lambda as a parameter that needs to be executed from another context, such as a local object or nested function, the `crossinline` modifier must be used.

 ## Function References